horkatina/horkatina.github.io/_posts/2021-6-13-Digital-Rat-Whisker-Simulation.markdown

 # Future Plans
-The final goal of this project is to allow a digital rat to autobomoulsy explore and navigate a simulation world filled with obstacles.
-Based on the data that whiskers obtain, I can implement force control for the digital rat.
-The current problem is that activating all whiskers slow down the simulation.
-With activation of all whiskers, whisking over an object for 4 seconds in simulation time take about 20 minutes in real time.
-I am considering using Unity Engine or Unreal Engine to finish the autonomous exploration part.
+The final goal of this project is to build shape classifers with neural networks.
+Using `Tensorflow` gives advantages of convinient implementation of neural networks.
+With trained weights, I am planning to implement real-time classifer.
+Ultimately, I will integrate reinforcement learning to imitate and compare how real rats use their whiskers to sense objects.